Jed is trying to start a new onesie style I think!!

 Let me just get confession out of the way...I have been a blog-slacker the last month or so!!
 But I have been busy too, so something has got to give!
 I know it is late, but here is a run-down of our Halloween celebrations (seriously, I think it went on all week!)
 We had a great kid party at Nicole's house - she got the week kicked off with painting pumpkins and decorating cupcakes.
 Then we got booed (with a treat, it is a good thing even though it sounds bad!), so Oliver helped me make caramel popcorn to do the next round of booing.
 He took it upon himself to draw and cut out a ghost for every popcorn we had (four of them, plus one for me because they were so cute).
 I mention this part because Oliver has really blossomed as an artist recently.
 He is spending a lot of time these days coloring and creating things, and it is one of the things I enjoy most as a mother to see how he recreates the things he sees in his life.
 He also did an amazing self-portrait this last week.
 I'll post it in its own post.
 Anyway, he and I went out after dark to deliver all the treats, and he LOVED it because we had to be sneaky to avoid the neighbors seeing who was booing them.
 It turned out to be a great family activity.
 We carved pumpkins the same night we did our booing (I think it was Wednesday) - and we had some great jack-o-lanterns this year.
 Jed did a classic Jack, Avery wanted a cat, and Oliver picked out a really cool monster thing from his book.
 I was very nervous to cut it out for him, but it turned out pretty good, if I do say so myself.
 I also did a Dora the Explorer for my pumpkin.
 Jed baked up some pumpkin seeds for us too, and they were the BEST pumpkin seeds we've ever had!!
 I think we will do a second batch they were so good.
 Next came Trunk-or-treat on Friday.
 You actually have to decorate your trunk for trunk or treat, so Oliver and Avery made some ghosts out of napkins earlier in the day, and we strung them up in our trunk.
 It was our first trunk or treat ever, and everyone had a great time.
 After we got done, the kids came home and dumped out their candy in piles, and just started playing with it.
 The didn't really ask to eat any (I think they had one piece that night), they just kept playing with it.
 Oliver sorted it by candy type, and Avery made a little "nest" with her blanket and put all the candy inside, then she sat on it!
 So cute!
 The next night was the real Halloween, and we visited my family, then headed up to Sharma's for Chili and rolls before trick-or-treating in her neighborhood.
 We also went to the Harry Potter house before calling it a night!

 We had a great lunch today at "Mama Nicole's," as Ollie refers to her (from his preschool days at her house!)
 She always puts on the best parties, and the kids had a blast.
 We had pumpkin bread bowls - I did not know that the grocery stores made bread bowls that look like pumpkin (orange and everything, with a gree stem) - but it makes soup so much more exciting!
 Don't get the wrong idea, the soup tasted great all on its own, but it was so fun to eat in the pumpkin.
 We painted pumpkins, played Halloween bingo, and decorated cupcakes to look like monsters.
 It was really fun to see how each of the different children approached the activities.
 Oliver was in an "everything" mood, which goes right along with his long attention span.
 For example, his cupcake ended up having every candy on it, and his pumpkin ended up being painted with every color.
 Avery named all the facial features as she put the candies on her cupcake - eyes, nose, mouth, ears.
 She is figuring so much out these days.
 Oliver's friend Presley is a natural-born picasso - she made two spiders, one a girl and one a boy, out of her cupcakes.
 All these activities give me the experience of seeing the world through a kid's eyes.
 And, as I am sure most of you know, the world is so much more fun through the eyes of a child than through an adult's eyes!
-I highly reccomend putting your "kid-goggles" on this week to enjoy Halloween :)
+I highly reccomend putting your "kid-goggles" on this week to enjoy Halloween :) P.S.
+The decorating of the cupcakes was so fun the kids had to do it again when Dad got home!!

 I am really enjoying Fall - we are full-fledged decorated for Halloween, it is cooling down, leaves are changing, and we've done pumpkin hayrides (2 to be exact), caramel apples, and lots of soups to go along with the season.
 Also of note, our yard has grass seed now!
 Jed is working hard to keep it watered, which is a lot like feeding a newborn - seems to need it round the clock!
 I can't wait to see how it looks in the spring.
 Everyone should be so lucky to have a hardworking husband with the patience to figure each step out and turn a rather large pile of dirt into an actual work of art.
 It also helps to have a saint for a brother-in-law (Ryan) to help every step of the way.
 Happy fall to everyone!

 We decided to rid ourselves of the sprinkler job for one night and headed up to the VanDyke farm in Eden on Friday.
 It is definitely my style of camping - running water, bathrooms, and an entire house of stuff in case you forget anything!
 Ryan came up with us too, and after we got the fire and tents set up (we have a rediculously complicated tent, you'd never know it by looking at it because it is nothing special) we cooked our tin foil dinners, fresh peach cobbler (YUM) and homemade ice cream (double YUM).
 The kids loved the ice cream experience and made salt stew in the ice cream maker after we were done with it.
 It was an interesting experience to get Avery to sleep in the tent - she was SO tired by the end of the night as she has had a cold for a few days, but she kind of went crazy right before bedtime and find some extra energy.
 She was climbing all over everyone, talking loudly, and just avoiding sleep in general.
 It only lasted about 15 minutes though, and she calmed down and slept like a log the rest of the night.
 It got quite a bit colder than we expected that night, so I was glad to have the two little ones all cozied up with us to stay warm!
-Some of the highlights from the trip:
+Some of the highlights from the trip: -Uncle Lee's garden at the farm - not much to look at, but an amazing amount of great food growing in there - the best green beans I have ever tasted! -Ollie riding the motorcycle and shooting the BB gun with his Daddy - good ol' male bonding at its best. -Leaves starting to change color up in the valley - BEAUTIFUL!

 My sister Amy came over today to hang out and put the ultimate trust in me: putting foils of highlights in her hair.
 I had never done it before, and although I knew it would not be the easiest thing in the world, I thought that since I had highlights done several times on my own hair, I might know something about it.
 Anyway, it turns out there is a level of physical coordination that I do not have to perform this task well.
 We muddled through, and although some of her foils were DONE before I even got the ones in on the bottom, she looks great!
 (Turns out there is a time coordination that also goes along with this task!)
 It was great to hang out with her, as always.